surmon-china/vue-awesome-swiper/README.md

 Vue.use(VueAwesomeSwiper)

-// If used in Nuxt.js/SSR, you should keep it only in a browser-build environment if (process.BROWSER_BUILD) {
+// If used in Nuxt.js/SSR, you should keep it only in browser build environment if (process.BROWSER_BUILD) {
   const VueAwesomeSwiper = require('vue-awesome-swiper/ssr')
   Vue.use(VueAwesomeSwiper)